 - "Me An' Ol' Rex": A mentally disabled hick boy is beaten by his abusive father, but finds solace in "Rex", his dinosaur friend.
 Rex eventually grows bigger and begins eating people who the boy feeds to him.
 The boy eventually commits suicide because he knows he'll be blamed for the people's disappearance.
 We then discover that "Rex" is not a dinosaur, but his father, who was driven to cannibalism when locked in the shed for the boy's own protection.
 The dinosaur story was his delusion or lie.

 - The Sandman: Invoked with a story that Cluracan tells in a tavern.
 He tells of when he was sent as an envoy to an impoverished nation, imprisoned, and managed to escape as well as destroy the corrupt ruler.
 The other patrons call him on this, and he freely admits to adding and removing parts of the story to make it more interesting, though the only thing he admits to fabricating is a sword fight he had with the guards (he added that part to make the story interesting).
 He states they can choose to believe him or not.
-How much of it is true is left to the audiences interpretation, though in story Cluracan is still an amoral ditz and a drunk who get's himself in trouble, requires Dream to save him, and dethrones the ruler out of a revenge rather than duty, none of which is out of character.
+How much of it is true is left to the audience's interpretation, though in story Cluracan is still an amoral ditz and a drunk who gets himself in trouble, requires Dream to save him, and dethrones the ruler out of revenge rather than duty, none of which is out of character.

 - In Druid City, no one character in particular serves as a narrator in a traditional sense, but it does become clear that certain details about how some characters are drawn change after the character in question is disassociated with the lead character.
 For example, once Hunter Hastings (the lead) and Misa Saito (a character in question) end their second relationship and potential lasting friendship, Misa's hair is drawn in a completely different style and certain qualities that she has disappear.
 All of these changes are not commented upon by any other characters, so the assumption could be that Hunter's opinion was shaping her appearance for the audience to some degree.

 - In the Batman series Arkham Reborn, Jeremiah Arkham turns out to be just a tad loopy, to the point where it turns out his "beauties", three patients who seem relatively functional but have to be kept apart for their own safety, don't actually exist, and some of the time he's the supervillain Black Mask (another one).
-When he recovers his memories as to where his marbles actually went - it involves the Joker, Hugo Strange, and a suggestibility-enhancing drug, even that is left ambiguous regarding how much of it is true, in his reflection, he sees himself as Black Mask.
+When he recovers his memories as to where his marbles actually went - it involves the Joker, Hugo Strange, and a suggestibility-enhancing drug, and even that is left ambiguous regarding how much of it is true - in his reflection, he sees himself as Black Mask.

 - In Phonogram, one issue of "The Singles Club" has a back-up strip that tells the story of the previous story, "Rue Britannia", from the perspective of a minor character in the previous work.
 The minor character is a friend of David Kohl, the protagonist of the previous story, and tagged along for part of it.
 As the minor character is not part of the world of the 'phonomancers' like Kohl, it's pretty clear from his telling that he really had no clue exactly what was going on, but it's nevertheless a reasonably faithful version of events.
 Until the end, whereupon the minor character suddenly produces a big gun, shoots what he thinks was the bad guy, saves Kohl's life and then swaggers off to have a threesome with two beautiful women.
 Kohl, needless to say, is not particularly impressed with this addition to the narrative.